-Option reserve - the option reserve is used to record the fair value of options issued as share-based payments.
+Option reserve - the option reserve is used to record the fair value of options issued as share based payments to employees and directors as part of their remuneration.

 NOTE 16: Financial instruments

 (a) Capital risk management

 The Group controls the capital of the Company in order to maintain an appropriate debt to equity ratio and to ensure that the Company can fund its operations and continue as a going concern.
 The Group's overall strategy remains unchanged from the previous financial year.
 The capital structure of the Group consists of cash and cash equivalents and equity attributable to equity holders of the parent, comprising issued capital, reserves and retained earnings.
 None of the Group's entities are subject to externally imposed capital requirements.
 Operating cash flows are used to maintain and expand operations, as well as to make routine expenditures.